 Historically, when hospital facility and energy managers have compared alternative energy efficiency investments for various end-use systems, their benchmarks have been limited to end-use estimates derived from modeling.
-To the address need for measured data, the Office of Energy Efficiency and Renewable Energy's Building Technologies Office (BTO) partnered with two hospitals to collect data on the energy used by multiple end-use categories, including preheat; heating and reheat; humidification; service water heating; cooling; fans; pumps; space lighting; select plug and process loads.
+To address the need for measured data, the Office of Energy Efficiency and Renewable Energy's Building Technologies Office (BTO) partnered with two hospitals to collect data on the energy used by multiple end-use categories, including preheat; heating and reheat; humidification; service water heating; cooling; fans; pumps; space lighting; select plug and process loads.
 Additional data from medical office buildings were provided for an analysis focused on plug loads.

 Hospital Monitoring Projects